 The Ministry for Finance together with the Ministry for the Economy, Investment and Small Businesses has announced the establishment of a hardship fund for the Corporate clients of Satabank.
 The Fund is being managed by Malta Enterprise.

 The hardship fund provides a bridge loan to assist affected companies.
 The fund effects and processes payments to cover verifiable salary bills.
 Other critical operating expenses may be considered on a case by case basis.

-The hardship fund has been made available as of Monday 26th November 2018 to Corporate clients of Satabank with employees resident in Malta, and which have:
+The hardship fund has been made available as of Monday 26th November 2018 to Corporate clients of Satabank registered in Malta or with employees resident in Malta, and which have: